 The department intends to provide a variety of high-quality, nature friendly outdoor recreational activities at Settlers Park such as: fishing, hiking, wildlife viewing stations, kayaking, etc. In addition, the new trails will connect to the over 67 mile city-wide trail system and link over 1,000 acres of park space.
 The development of Settlers Park addresses several current and future recreational needs for citizens, including additional trails, fishing piers, and conservation of open space and natural areas.

-This project would not be possible without the in-kind donation of the land and pond from Mehul (Mike) Patel, Chairman and Chief Executive Officer of NewcrestImage and the Texas Parks and Wildlife Commission awardeding the City of Grapevine a $500,000 non-urban outdoor grant for Settlers Park.
+This project would not be possible without the in-kind donation of the land and pond from Mehul (Mike) Patel, Chairman and Chief Executive Officer of NewcrestImage and the Texas Parks and Wildlife Commission awarding the City of Grapevine a $500,000 non-urban outdoor grant for Settlers Park.

 Construction dates have not yet been determined.